g-make-it/Youtube_Automation_TikTok_To_Youtube/README.md

-## [Subscribe](https://www.youtube.com/channel/UCsQqV_wq5yPrw5YIpvwmjvQ) to my youtube channel - this took alot of time to make - so Subscribe.
+## [Subscribe](https://www.youtube.com/channel/UCsQqV_wq5yPrw5YIpvwmjvQ) to my youtube channel - this took a lot of time to make - so Subscribe.

 it helps me out.